 The Sling Orange and Sling Blue bundles are $10 for the first month and $35 a month after that.
 Customers can also get both channels together for up to 25% off.

 Should You Upgrade to the Fire TV Stick 4K?

 Not sure which version of the Amazon Fire TV Stick is right for you?
-Here’s a breakdown of what the three available Fire TV devices have to offer.
+Here’s a breakdown of what the available Fire TV devices have to offer.